bahodge/candlekeep-mysteries/adventures/soul_worth_breaking/Notes.md

 We would need compelling evidence.
 We might be able to use his biography.

 ---
 We trick the guards in the Nobel quarter and get to the Chateau Veil.
 It is a house that resides in the shadow of the city's wall.
+We are granted an audience with [[Cedric Vail]] to perform at t